 Despite the stranger danger we all feel, the majority of violence against women is at the hands of their partners, and yet we all feel safer and with greater peace of mind when we carry self-defense items such as personal alarms or keychains.

-However, research suggests that women’s resistance can stop violence and self-defense tools are a great deterrent, the key is to choose the right one, know how to use it and practice regularly to build muscle memory which will be activated in case of danger.
+To stay safe, you need to choose the right self-defense tool, know how to use it and practice regularly to build muscle memory, which will be activated in case of danger.

 Legal restrictions or requirements

 Firstly, you must understand the legalities around traveling with self-defense tools and whether they will be legal at the destination you want to visit.

 - Is it legal to carry this tool where you are going?

 - Is it legal to use it where you are going?

 - Are there requirements to be able to?

 - Do you need a permit or license?

 - Can you get the necessary permits to carry or use it?